NUU-Solutions/CUU/README.md

 So, I finally decided to roll my own, making use of crucial C++11/C++17/C++20 features.
 This is the result.

 **The focus is on simplicity and usability!**

-## Formats
-Supported formats out of the box are: Text, JSON, XML, Binary and RAW.

 ## Example
 Consider the following Order and Customer classes